Key Takeaway

 Your will is the only document where you can legally name a guardian — the person who will raise your children if you and your co-parent can't.
 Without a will, a judge decides.
 That judge doesn't know your family, your values, or your preferences.
 They'll do their best, but their decision might not be the one you'd make.

-Even more concerning: without a will naming a guardian, family members might fight over custody in court.
-That legal battle happens while your children are in limbo, possibly in temporary foster care.
+What makes it worse: without a named guardian, family members might fight over custody in court.
+That legal battle plays out while your children are in limbo, possibly in temporary foster care.
+If you have minor children and nothing else on this list applies to you, you still need a will.
+Today.

 "I'm Married"

-In many states, if you die without a will (called dying "intestate"), your assets are split between your surviving spouse and your children according to a state formula.
+Many people assume everything automatically goes to their spouse.
+That's not always true.
+In many states, if you die without a will (called dying "intestate"), your assets get split between your surviving spouse and your children according to a state formula.
 Your spouse might receive only half — or even less — of your estate.

 "I'm Single With No Children"